portal-co/plans/plans.md

 # TripSwitch

 Goal: Create a comprehensive set of measurements for any and all security events, then deprecate Secure Boot as it'd no longer be needed.

+# moond

+Goal: Statically recompile the moon landing systems to run on commodity microprocessors, and add integration so consumers can depend on the ENTIRE moon landing